gechdr/Simple-Split-Bill/README.md

 ### Development Guidelines

-- Keep the single-file architecture for easy deployment
 - Maintain responsive design for all screen sizes
 - Test in both light and dark modes
-- Ensure all text is translatable
+- Ensure all text is translatable (add to both EN and ID in `translations.ts`)
-- Follow existing code style and formatting
+- Follow existing code style and TypeScript conventions
+- When adding state, include it in the `dataToSave` object for localStorage persistence

 ### Feature Ideas